chaostoolkit-incubator/kubernetes-crd/README.md

   namespace: chaostoolkit-crd
 ```

-We decide to execute those chaostoolkit in a namespace called
+We decide to execute those chaostoolkit in the default `chaostoolkit-run`
-`chaostoolkit-run`.
-It will be created on the fly.
+namespace.
 We create a configmap that contains the experiment as a file entry.
 Finally, we declare our experiment resource that the operator listens for.